Richard Karn on PEN15, Teen Awkwardness, and a Potential Home Improvement Reunion

 Were you a Steely Dan fan ahead?

-Do you’ve got a favorite drummer?
+Do you have a favorite drummer?

 Did you ever play a device yourself?